 One of the best parts of owning a cat is hearing their purrs.
 The sound is comforting to cat parents because it typically signifies that our cat is happy and content.
-But there is more to a purr than this.
+But there is more to a purr than that.
 Purrs can signal different emotional states and have a positive physiological effect on humans.
-In this article, we will answer some common questions about cat purring to help you learn a little more about your feline friends.
+In this article, we will answer some common questions about cat purring to help you learn a little more about our feline friends.

 Why Do Cats Purr?

 The primary role of purring is as a mode of communication with other cats or with people.
 Mother cats will purr while giving birth and will use purring to communicate with her kittens after they are born.
-The kittens can feel the vibrations from their mother, and then be able to find her for nursing and warmth.
+The kittens can feel the vibrations from their mother, and then they are able to find her for nursing and warmth.
 Purring is also one of the first sounds that kittens can produce.
 They will purr during nursing, which may communicate to the mother that they are getting milk or that they would like to keep nursing (Brown & Bradshaw 2013; Hart & Hart, 2013).

-Cats will purr with humans as well.
-While many people think that purring is a sign of pleasure or contentment, cats have adapted to use purring in a variety of contexts.
-Cats may even have different purrs for different things, like one for when they are happy on your lap, and one for when they want food or attention from you.
+Cats purr with humans as well.
+While many people think that purring is simply a sign of pleasure or contentment, cats have adapted to use purring in a variety of contexts.
+Cats may even have different purrs for different things, like one for when they are happy on your lap and one for when they want food or attention from you.
 It is thought that cats use purring as a way of getting attention from their owners, which may be why cats also purr in stressful or painful situations (Brown & Bradshaw, 2013; Hart & Hart, 2013).

 How Do Cats Purr?

 Purring is often described as a soft rumbling sound that also causes vibrations from the cat itself.
 Owners can usually hear and/or feel the purring coming from their cat, with some cats purring louder than others (Frazer-Sissom et al., 1991).
-Cats often purr while they are breathing or when making other vocalizations, which have mystified scientists for years on how cats physically make this sound.
+Cats often purr while they are breathing or when making other vocalizations.
+It has mystified scientists for years on how cats physically make this sound.
 Recent evidence has shown that purring is not the same as typical vocalizations that cats make.
 Cats can purr while they are inhaling and exhaling, whereas vocalizations can only be made when cats exhale.
 It is thought that purring occurs due to air buildup and release of pressure created by the opening and closing of the glottis.
 This causes a separation in the vocal folds and vibration of the laryngeal muscles as air flows in and out (Frazer-Sissom et al., 1991; Hart & Hart, 2013).